ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ---

-#### `stealskin <playerName: string> [fetchFromWorld: bool = false]`
+#### `stealskin <player-name: string> [fetch-from-world: bool = false]`
 Steals a player's skin, cape, and geometry data.
-Player name lookups are case insensitive. `fetchFromWorld` retrieves the skin data from the target player in the world as opposed to the pause menu's player list.
-Prefer this option if there is no skin data from the player list, or the skin data from the player list undesirably differs.
-Retrieved skin files are outputted in `%LOCALAPPDATA%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\RoamingState\VanillaTweaks\StolenSkins\`.
+Player name lookups are case insensitive. `fetch-from-world` retrieves the skin data from the target player in the world instead of from the pause menu's player list.
+Prefer this option if no skin data is available from the player list, or if the skin retrieved from the player list differs from the player's current in-world skin.
+Retrieved skin files are outputted to the `.\stolen_skin_assets\` folder relative to the mod directory.

 Example usage:
 - `.stealskin username123`